A3toros/mathayomwatsing/docs/test-editing-and-settings-plan.md

 ### 1. Test Details Modal (`src/components/test/TestDetailsModal.jsx`)
 - **Current Functionality**: Read-only display of questions, options, and correct answers
 - **Supported Test Types for Display**: Multiple Choice, True/False, Input, Matching (read-only)
-- **Supported Test Types for Editing** (this plan): Multiple Choice, True/False, Input only
+- **Supported Test Types for Editing** (this plan): Multiple Choice, True/False, Input, Word Matching, Fill-in-the-Blanks
 - **Display Format**:
   - Questions shown as text
   - Options displayed for Multiple Choice
   - Correct answers highlighted in green box
   - Matching shows instructions only (no detailed question editing)
 - **No Edit Capability**: Currently view-only for all types
-> **Out of scope for this phase:** Matching, Word Matching, Drawing, Speaking, and Fill-the-Blanks remain read-only.
+> **Out of scope for this phase:** Matching, Drawing, and Speaking remain read-only.
 Each requires bespoke editors (canvas tools, audio handling, per-blank templates) and dedicated backend flows, so they are deferred until specialised UIs are designed.

 ### 2. Test Settings Display (`src/teacher/TeacherCabinet.jsx` lines 1387-1420)
 - **Shuffled Status**: Displayed as "✓ Yes" or "✗ No" (read-only)